t-regx/t-regx.github.io/docs/whats-the-point.md

 ### T-Regx is clean and simple

-You will not find arrays of arrays of arrays in T-Regx API.
+You will not find arrays, of arrays, of arrays in T-Regx API.
 Each functionality has a dedicated set of methods.

 ```php
 pattern($pattern)->match($subject)->first(function (Match $match) {